-    Nikas, G. K., and Costopoulos, Th.
-Generalized Theory of Gearing and elastohydrodynamic lubrication of spur gears.
-In: Proceedings of the International Congress - Gear Transmissions 95, 26-28 September 1995, Sofia, Bulgaria, vol. 1, pp. 118-123.
+Nikas, G. K., Costopoulos, T. Generalized Theory of Gearing and elastohydrodynamic lubrication of spur gears.
+Proceedings of the International Congress - Gear Transmissions 95, 26-28 September 1995, Sofia, Bulgaria, vol. 1, pp. 118-123.

 The second part of the project dealt with the modelling of the dynamic loading of spur gears with involute external teeth and contact ratio less than 2.
 This type of gears suffers from abrupt changes of the transmitted load, owning to the continuous engagement and disengagement of teeth during a meshing cycle.
 The latter simply means that the contact load is transmitted alternatively by one pair and by two pairs of cooperating teeth, this succession being in force for as long as the cooperating gears rotate.
 Such a transient loading creates noise and vibrations of the whole gear system, including the supporting elements (bearings, axles, etc), which are unwanted and could cause premature failure of the gears themselves and/or other components.
 Having calculated the static load distribution (transmitted load during a meshing cycle), the next step is to optimise the teeth flanks in such a way that the aforementioned dynamic loading is minimized.
 This was achieved with accuracy for very high resolution of the teeth flanks (1000 points is sufficient) and, more importantly, the whole process requires an infinitesimal computing time (less than 1 second of CPU time).
 Even more importantly, the optimisation of the gear teeth was one of the design parameters of the gears, and can be done for any involute gears, inside or outside standard norms, and even for variable flank geometry due to manufacturing errors.
 The optimised gears can then be manufactured by precision CNC machining.
 This part of the project was published in:

-Costopoulos, Th., and Nikas, G. K. Minimization of spur gear dynamic loading through the Generalized Theory of Gearing.
-In: Proceedings of the International Congress - Gear Transmissions 95, 26-28 September 1995, Sofia, Bulgaria, vol. 1, pp. 52-56.
+Costopoulos, T., Nikas, G. K. Minimization of spur gear dynamic loading through the Generalized Theory of Gearing.
+Proceedings of the International Congress - Gear Transmissions 95, 26-28 September 1995, Sofia, Bulgaria, vol. 1, pp. 52-56.

 Other publications based on this thesis